"Hunger can change everything you ever thought you knew about yourself." - Suraj Sharma as Pi Patel, Life of Pi

 Sometimes it was a lie.

 They eventually left upstate New York, where the cost of heating their tiny apartment during the winter was too dear to bear.
 They moved down to Florida, and she met a man who loved her kids almost as much as she did.
-They married, ran a dairy farm together, and when he passed away decades later, she traveled the world.
+They married, ran a goat dairy together, and when he passed away decades later, she traveled the world.
 She rode camels in Egypt and saw plays performed at Stratford-on-Avon.
 She lived well into her nineties, but she never forgot what she'd been willing to do to feed her children.
 She never forgot what hunger felt like.

 And she never stopped being proud of getting her family through it.